How Much Down Payment Is Required for a House?

 You might make a 10% or higher down payment to make yourself more appealing to the lender or to qualify for a larger loan amount than a smaller down payment allows.
 And if you're buying something other than a primary residence, the lender will likely want 10% down for vacation homes and 15% down for investment properties.

-You may also need a larger down payment — up to 20% — if you plan to take out a conventional loan that exceeds the conforming loan limits that the Federal Housing Finance Agency has set.
-Depending on the location, these usually range from $726,200 to $1,089,300.
-In that case, you would need to seek a jumbo loan to borrow enough funds.
+You may also need a larger down payment — up to 20% — if you plan to take out a jumbo loan that exceeds the conforming loan limits that the Federal Housing Finance Agency has set.
+Depending on the location, these usually range from $766,550 to $1,149,825.
 These loans also require good credit and sufficient cash reserves.
+Some lenders do offer jumbo loans with only a 10% down payment requirement.

 The pros of larger home down payments